cfy8001/pacman-aliases/README.md

 - `aliases` (`alias`, `aliaseshelp`): Display Pacman Aliases help page.
 - `autoinstall`: Displays Pacman Aliases automatic installation scripts. (⚠️READ BELOW)

+Of course!
+You can still use pacman commands like `pacman -S`.

 **Automatic Installation Scripts**: Includes scripts for installing additional software like:
 - `yay`: Installs Yay AUR helper on your system.
 - `kdediscover`: Adds Pacman and Flatpak packages to KDE software manager.
 (Enables multilib repository if not enabled.)